Are people haggling you on price?

 If you’re cringing, or feeling apologetic about your prices, your client will sense that.

-You don’t know what others budget, and you can’t assume!
+You don’t know how other people budget their money, and you can’t assume.

-When you believe in the value of your work, and charge a fair wage for yourself accordingly, your tone and delivery will be portrayed in a cool and confident way!
+You’ve got to believe in the value of your work, and charge a fair wage to pay yourself accordingly.

 Happy clients are repeat clients!